 Drug testing plays a pivotal role in various contexts, such as employment screening, criminal justice proceedings, or healthcare diagnosis.
 Though there are different methods available, urine and saliva drug testing are two of the most commonly used approaches.
 These methods provide advantages and limitations, making them suitable for specific situations.
 Today, we will discuss the main differences between urine and saliva drug testing, mainly on their mechanisms, time frame windows, accuracy, and practicality.
-Additionally, we will discuss the new testing services My Care Labs, located in Fremont, Ca, will begin offering in the coming weeks.

 Mechanisms and Detection Windows